 If you’re delaying turning down the Christian guy just so that you can still enjoy the perks (e.g. the attention, the care, the gifts, and the wooing), then please stop.
 Taking advantage of our spiritual family is not a mark of the body of Christ.

 Additionally, avoiding further delays is a way to show your care as you’re saving the brother from exerting further effort or spending further resources for something that will not bear fruit.
 This is key if you want to turn down a guy nicely.

 Please do not reject someone over a short SMS, or in public during youth group.
 That is NOT how you should turn down a Christian guy…or anyone, really.

-Do it in private--again, as a form of care and consideration.
+If you want to turn down a guy nicely, do it in private–again, as a form of care and consideration.
 Have a face-to-face conversation, a serious phone call, or send a well-composed letter/message.

 Some would say that you don’t owe the guy an explanation, but as brothers and sisters in Christ, I believe that helping one another improve and carry on well with life is essential.
 We’re not explaining out of “requirement” but because we want to help the guy do better for his next potential relationship, and be able to move on without what-ifs and hangups.

 Turning down the Christian guy should not be an act of condemning or belittling someone.
 We don’t like the term “dumping” because it seems like you’re lowering someone’s worth.
 As you speak honestly, do it with GENTLENESS.
 Don’t use rash and judgmental words that you yourself wouldn’t want to here.

 Make sure that you still appreciate his good qualities and the effort that has been exerted towards you.
 It would help if you could think about at least one thing that you liked about the person–and affirm him in that area.
 For example: was he a good baker who always sent you cookies?
 If you want to turn down a guy nicely, appreciate him for that.
 It will go a loooong way and help him not to feel utterly dejected and worthless.